SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/06-enhance-analytic-model/README.md

 > <img src="../resources/images/bdc_admin.png" alt="BDC Admin" width="100"/>

-1. Open the space created as part of the Insight App.
+1. Open the space created as part of the Intelligent Application.
 We will be copying the prep space or the relational modelling space (named ***SAP_S4H***).
 If you are not sure of the space name, you can find it in the SAP Business Data Cloud Cockpit and jump directly to the space via the link.
 <img src="./images/bdc_cockpit_space_name.png"  width="1000"/>

 2. Select the ***...*** button in the menu of the space in order to duplicate a space.